+Equality Objectiv res

-Using the views of pupils, parents, staff and community and analysis of the information as outlined above we have developed an action plan that sets specific and measurable objectives that will help us achieve the aims of the general equality duty.
+information as ou specific and meas ne views of pupils, parents, staff and community and analysis of the tion as outlined above we have developed an action plan that sets and measurable objectives that will help us achieve the aims of the equality duty.
 These will be reviewed every 4 years.

+Page 9 of 19 Next review due: October 2025